Lichang-Chen/InstructZero/README.md

 If you have any questions, feel free to email the correspondence authors: Lichang Chen and Jiuhai Chen. (bobchen, jchen169 AT umd.edu)

-## Frequently Asked Questions
-- API LLMs and open-source LLMs support: currently, we only support for Vicuna-13b and GPT-3.5-turbo (ChatGPT), respectively.
-We will support more models in the next month (July).
-Current Plan: WizardLM-13b for open-source models and Claude, GPT-4 for API LLMs.
-- Why is the performance of [APE](https://github.com/keirp/automatic_prompt_engineer) quite poor on ChatGPT?
-Answer: we only have access to the textual output from the black-box LLM, e.g., ChatGPT.
-So we could not calculate the log probability as the score function in InstructZero as original APE.

 ## About
 We propose a new kind of Alignment!
 The optimization process in our method is like aligning human with LLMs.
 (Compared to ours, instruction finetuning is more like aligning LLMs with human.)
 It is also the first framework to optimize the bad prompts for ChatGPT and finally obtain good prompts.